Basic Structure of the Department

 Information for Students Interested in Pursuing Studies in Religion

-- REL 1 is the prerequisite course for the major, minor and modified major programs.
+- REL 1 is the introductory course for studies in religion.

 Current Enrollments, Class Size, and Distributives